Using the Data Validation tool (Optional)

 - If 15 < oCC_HPE, Hpe_Categor = “Pervasive”

-mCC_EXtoHPE: The ration between existing and historic capacity.
+mCC_EXtoHPE: The ratio between existing and historic capacity.
 Calculated by dividing

-To remedy this BRAT has integrated multichannel line segments from the original nhd file that warrent the classification of a perennial network.
+To remedy this BRAT has integrated multichannel line segments from the original NHD file that warrant the classification of a perennial network.
 BRAT was previously not able to handle multichannel features.
 This has not fixed all these cases but many of them, because these slower flows in multichannel clusters can result in refuge from high streampower which can results in blown out or breached dams.